π€

 Conclusion

-It seems that many services are already integrating GPT into their development and operations.
-For small teams like Videostew, using AI tools like GPT can efficiently make global services possible.
+Many services have already adopted GPT for development and operations.
+For small teams like Videostew, using AI tools such as GPT allows us to efficiently offer global services.